Low-Carb Hot Dog Buns

 Can I freeze these buns?

 I freeze them almost every week.
-My preferred method: bake first, let them cool completely on a wire rack, then wrap individually and bag them.
+My method: bake first, let them cool completely on a wire rack, then wrap individually and bag them.
 They keep for about 2 months.
 To reheat, I microwave for 60-90 seconds or warm in a 350 degree oven for 5-6 minutes.
 You can also freeze the raw dough, but I find the texture is better when you bake first and freeze after.

 Could I use coconut flour instead of almond flour?